 About me

-To read more about my work on voter tolerance for undemocratic political behaviour you can access my PsyArXiv preprint “When are Democracies at Risk of Democratic Decline?
-A Meta-Analysis of the Experimental Literature and a Conceptual Replication in the Philippines”.
-An online seminar hosted by the University of Sydney’s Southeast Asia Centre, where I discuss the Philippines experimental results and implications for their democracy stability, can be found on Youtube.
+My PhD research focused on using survey experiments and meta-analytic methods to understand why voters in democracies sometimes support or tolerate illiberal and undemocratic politicians, how they might be persuaded to vote pro-democratically, and which democracies are most at risk of democratic decline.
+I investigated how providing voters with information about politicians’ undemocratic positions affects their electoral choices, with particular attention to identifying effective strategies for strengthening democratic resilience.
+To read more about my work on voter tolerance for undemocratic political behaviour you can access my PsyArXiv preprint.
+An online seminar hosted by the University of Sydney’s Southeast Asia Centre, where I discuss the Philippines experimental results and implications for their democratic stability, can be found on Youtube.